by Camilla Ridley

 The shirt dress trend carries on from summer with versions spotted across multiple collections...and why wouldn't it...they're just so easy and versatile. (from top left to right) by Kenneth Ize and Chloe (Bottom) our versatile Ridley London Milly printed silk shirt dress shown here in one of our bold new geometrics

 You can relax in the knowledge that our favourite through on dress is here to stay.
 In sharper cuts, more sophisticated prints and bolder patterned designs, the reliable shirtdress will transition into the colder months with style.
-Talia Abas mused in Glamour about our love affair with the shirtdress, ‘celeb favorite, the shirtdress is an effortlessly cool wardrobe staple with tons of versatility and layering potential for transitioning between seasons.’
+Talia Abas mused in Glamour about our love affair with the shirtdress, ‘A celeb favorite, the shirtdress is an effortlessly cool wardrobe staple with tons of versatility and layering potential for transitioning between seasons.’
 And Charlie Gowans Eglinton for The Times writes, 'The shirtdress has just a touch of back to school nostalgia for those who crave it, and plenty of new-season freshness.'
 For our Autumn collection, we’ve included classic silhouettes in rich Autumn hues.
 Tiered skirts and fitted waists flatter the form whilst supporting bold patterns in rich colours for a sophisticated shirtdress2.0

 7. Knit-Wit